Enrolment Information (Adult Learners 19+) - Capital City College Group

 • If you are an adult asylum seeker, you need to have lived in the UK for 6 months or longer.
 If you have been here for more than 1 year, you should provide proof that you are working with the Home Office to resolve your status.

-• If you are a young person or a vulnerable young adult between 16 and 25 years old and under the care of Social Services, we will need to see your ARC Card, Bail 201 letter, and a current letter from Social Services.
+• If you are a young adult or a vulnerable young adult aged between 19 and 25 years old and under the care of Social Services, we will need to see your ARC Card, Bail 201 letter, and a current letter from Social Services.

 Contact us if you have any questions or if you are not sure which category you fit in.